bryanrob/16StonesBot/README.md

 Database_Name=
 Table_Name=
 ```
-  - If you ran the SQL file from step 4, your table name will be "*main*".
+  - If you ran the SQL file from step 4, your table name will be: *main*.
 This concludes the setup process.

 ## Bot Activation